📝 Seasonality and purchasing · ⏱️ 3 min read

 • Test different selling prices

-• Track sales figures for better future scenarios
+• Track sales figures for improved future scenarios

 How do you create scenarios for seasonal dishes? (step by step)